sammyutere/Auto-Discovery-Auto-Deployment/README.md

 - Type owasp in the available plugins search bar and select OWASP Dependency-check radio button Click on install

+# Configuring Jenkins Tools
-In the Jenkins account area that opens, click on manage jenkins, click on Tools Under JDK installations, click Add JDK, under Name, type java Next return to your Jenkins terminal and run the command, mvn -version
+In the Jenkins account area that opens, click on manage jenkins, click on Tools Under JDK installations, click Add JDK, under Name, type **java** Next return to your Jenkins terminal and run the command, **mvn -version**

 Copy the runtime:, eg, /usr/lib/jvm/java-11-openjdk-11.0.24.0.8-2.el9.x86_64

 Return to your Jenkins browser account area, in the JAVA_HOME field, paste the runtime: you copied

-Page down to Maven installations, Under Maven installations, click Add Maven, Under Name, type maven
+Page down to Maven installations, Under Maven installations, click Add Maven, Under Name, type **maven**

 Next return to your Jenkins terminal and copy the path, eg, /usr/share/maven from Maven home: which came about from the mvn -version command you ran earlier.